Why Delhi Continues To Top Juvenile Crime Stats

-New NCRB data reveals Delhi continues to lead metropolitan cities in juvenile crime cases, raising concerns about the factors contributing to this trend and the socio-economic backgrounds of young offenders.
+New NCRB data reveals Delhi continues to lead metropolitan cities in juvenile crime cases in 2024, raising concerns about the factors contributing to this trend.

 Key Points

-- Theft is the most common crime committed by juveniles in Delhi, followed by snatching and attempt to murder.
+- The juvenile crime rate in Delhi is approximately 42 cases per one lakh minors, according to NCRB data.

-- Over 3,270 juveniles were apprehended in Delhi in 2024, with a majority having education levels between primary and matric.
+- Theft is the most prevalent crime committed by juveniles in Delhi, followed by snatching and attempt to murder.

-- Delhi recorded 58 rape cases involving children in conflict with the law (CCLs) during 2024, highlighting crimes against women and children.
+- Delhi also reported a significant number of cases related to offences against women and children involving juveniles, including rape and assault.

-- A significant number of apprehended juveniles in Delhi were living with their parents, while a smaller percentage were living with guardians or were homeless.
+- The majority of apprehended juveniles in Delhi have education levels between primary and matric level, with a significant number living with their parents.

 Delhi continued to dominate juvenile crime statistics in 2024, recording the highest number of cases and crime rate among metropolitan cities, with around 42 "Child in Conflict with the Law" (CCL) out of every one lakh minors allegedly involved, NCRB data shows.